-Whether your organisation is a tiny startup or a massive multinational, you need to decide whether your next tech buy will have multiple integrated applications or be a single all-in-one solution.
+Whether your organisation is a small startup or a multinational enterprise, you need to determine whether your next tech investment will be a monolithic all-in-one solution or an integration of best-of-breed applications.
 Although a single piece of software is usually easier to set up, it may not be able to fit your business as well as a system built with multiple applications.

 This article originally appeared on the Intelligencebank Blog and we think our reader will find it useful.
 When brands assess risk and how that might impact their ongoing business, brand compliance is a consistent concern.
 Companies spend eye-watering portions of their marketing budgets building brand equity, yet a lack of consistency, unapproved content or activity which isn’t aligned to the companies values can destroy this in minutes.

 It was never a matter of if and only a matter of when organizations would need to move portions of their operations to the cloud.
 Many companies were already working in the cloud or making plans to do so when the COVID-19 work-from-home mandates were announced.
 Companies lacking cloud-based infrastructures were forced to quickly put a plan of action into place.